Webinar vs. Podcast: Which One Should You Choose?

 Benefits of Podcasts

-Podcasts have exploded in popularity over the past decade, with millions of listeners listening to their favorite shows each week.
+Podcasts have exploded in popularity over the past decade, with millions of people listening to their favorite shows each week.
 From news and entertainment to business and personal development, there's a podcast for almost every imaginable topic.
 Some of the key benefits of using podcasts for your marketing efforts include:

 1. Convenience